-- Children will have a weekly timetable uploaded to their Google Classroom Classwork page. - For each lesson, children will need to complete work on attached digital document or upload picture of their paper-based work to Google Classroom. - Each lesson will be shown on Google Classroom as an assignment.
-Within the assignment will be a link to a video lesson (where appropriate) and resources to complete the task. - Children must ensure they have clicked 'Turn In' when they have completed their work so that it is sent to their teacher. - There will be no expectation for work to be printed at home although parents may choose to do so. - Teachers will reply to comments between the hours of 9am to 5pm. - Work completed is expected to be of the same standard as if the child is in school. - Children will meet with their teacher via Google Meet daily at an allocated time.
-Children will be notified of this on their Google Classroom Stream page. - For any urgent enquiries please contact the school office on (01885 400255) or admin@pencombe.hereford.sch.uk - Children are expected to be appropriately dressed (fully clothed) for Google Meets with their class.
+- Children will have a timetable uploaded to their Google Classroom Stream/Classwork page for lessons that week. - For each lesson, children will need to complete work on attached Google Doc or upload picture of their paper based work (insert image on Google Doc). - Children must ensure they have clicked 'Turn In' when they have completed their work so that it is sent to their teacher. - All children have been given a homework book to use when necessary. - There will be no expectation for work to be printed at home although you may choose to do so. - Teachers will reply to comments between the hours of 9am to 5pm. - Children will meet with their teacher via Google Meet at least twice a week at an allocated time.
+Children will be notified of this on their Google Classroom Stream page. - For any urgent enquiries please contact the school office (01432 880336) - Ensure your child is appropriately dressed (fully clothed) for Google Meets with their class.

-Online Home Learning Guidelines
+Online Home Learning Guidelines for Parents and Children